-Eleanor has been MP for Epping Forest since 1997.
-She lives near Epping with her son, Matthew, who was born one week after the 2001 general election.
+Eleanor lives near Epping with her son, Matthew, who was born one week after the 2001 General Election.

 Born in Paisley in 1958, Eleanor graduated BA LLB from Edinburgh University in 1982.
 She was the first woman to be elected President of Edinburgh University Union.
 She practised law in Edinburgh, in the City of London and in industry between 1983 and 1989.